NewoIsTaken/munch/DESIGN.md

 This project was created by Brian, Brody, and Owen, and we all want to go into some engineering field.
 Outside of Harvard's busy classes and extracurriculars, we have created a Boston Food Bracket (BFB) where we go around the Cambridge area and rate food at various restaurants.
 This very idea inspired this project.
 Sure, there are food rating apps like Yelp or Roundtable, but they will never branch into our Harvard community.
 It's time we give every Harvard student the opportunity to rate the food we eat on a daily like in our BFB and settle whose dining hall really is the best (and worst).

 ### What We Wanted in Munch
-The menus HUDS publishes are very bland and difficult to navigate, so we figured we'd start there with a cleaner menu style using HUIT's Dining API.
+The menus HUDS publishes are very bland and difficult to navigate.
+So, we figured we'd start there with a cleaner menu style using HUIT's Dining API.
 Then, we wanted students to be able to see the data we will get with an average rating for every main food item in every dining hall.
 Most of all, we needed students to continue using Munch every day after their meal.
 With all that in mind, we wanted Munch to be the following:
  - Visually appealing
  - Easy/efficient to access and rate
  - Enjoyable to interact with